MeaganShim/MeaganShim/README.md

 - 👩‍🎓 I am currently in my 3B term of Computer Engineering at the University of Waterloo
 - 👀 I'm a driven, detail oriented engineering student seeking new professional opportunites to learn about new technologies
 - 🌱 I have developed an interest in machine learning algorithms and specifically NLP, data science, and stock trading algorithms
-- 💞️ Currently seeking internship opportunities for Winter 2023!
+- 💞️ Currently seeking internship opportunities for Fall 2023!
 - 📫 Reach me at mshimono@uwaterloo.ca

 <!---